-A trademark of the cosmetic ingredient development company Sederma, Matrixyl was created with a series of anti-wrinkle actives that contain Matrikine, a peptide that helps different parts of the skin’s structure to work more effectively.
+A trademark of the cosmetic ingredient development company Sederma, Matrixyl was created with a series of anti-wrinkle actives that contain Matrikine.
+Matrikine is a peptide that helps different parts of the skin’s structure work more effectively, as explained above.

-Matrixyl is the original peptide treatment that was launched in 2000 and is Palmitoyl Pentapeptide-4 (though before 2006, it was classified as Palmitoyl Pentapeptide-3).
-This variant is specifically designed to stimulate collagen synthesis, repair as well as boost the skin’s production of Hyaluronic Acid.
+Matrixyl is Palmitoyl Pentapeptide-4 (though before 2006, it was classified as Palmitoyl Pentapeptide-3).
+This is the original peptide treatment that was launched in 2000.
+It’s specifically designed to stimulate collagen synthesis and repair as well as boost the skin’s production of Hyaluronic Acid.
 By doing so, Matrixyl helps diminish wrinkles and also increases hydration levels.

 Jan Marini Age Intervention Peptide Extreme $102

-Jan Marini’s fragrance-free lotion may be lightweight but it still is chock full of multiple skin-beneficial ingredients inclusive of Matrixyl, 3 other Peptides and Antioxidants like Green Tea Extract.
+Jan Marini’s fragrance-free lotion is extremely popular and although lightweight it still is chock full of multiple skin-beneficial ingredients inclusive of Matrixyl, 3 other Peptides, and antioxidants like Green Tea Extract.
 Other key ingredients in the formula include the hydrating Panthenol (Vitamin B5) and Hyaluronic Acid and moisture-rich Shea butter to nourish.

 Olay Regenerist Regenerating Serum $19.29

-Don’t let the price on Olay’s fragrance-free serum fool you the formula packs in numerous replenishing ingredients inclusive of the Matrixyl and Niacinamide (Vitamin B3) known for its power to fade discoloration and support rejuvenation efforts.
-Also be on the lookout for nourishing VItamin E and antioxidants like Green Tea Leaf Extract and Comfrey Root to fight free radical damage.
+Don’t let the price on Olay’s fragrance-free serum fool you – the formula packs numerous replenishing ingredients inclusive of Matrixyl and Niacinamide (Vitamin B3), known for its power to fade discoloration and support rejuvenation efforts.
+Also, be on the lookout for nourishing Vitamin E and antioxidants like Green Tea Leaf Extract and Comfrey Root to fight free radical damage.

-Launched in 2003, Matrixyl 3000 is made from the combination of Palmitoyl-Tripeptide and Palmitoyl-Oligopeptide that work synergistically, by mimicking broken down collagen in the skin, forcing your body to produce more and super-boost reparative efforts in general.
-In fact, independent research on Matrixyl 3000 conducted by University of Reading researchers in the UK found that this product nearly doubled the amount of collagen in the skin.
+Launched in 2003, Matrixyl 3000 is made from a combination of Palmitoyl-Tripeptide and Palmitoyl-Oligopeptide.
+This combination works synergistically to mimic broken-down collagen in the skin, forcing your body to produce more and super-boost reparative efforts in general.
+In fact, independent research on Matrixyl 3000 conducted by the University of Reading researchers in the UK found that this product nearly doubled the amount of collagen in the skin.

-Matrixyl 3000 also has the added benefit of inhibiting glycation damage which is a process through which Glucose (the sugar in your bloodstream) links with proteins and binds them together to form harmful molecules called AGE’S (advanced glycation end products) that damage skin.
-Not only does this process affect collagen levels but it also leads to signs of aging like wrinkles, sagging, weakened elasticity as well as uneven skin.
-Enter: Matrixyl 3000.This form of Matrixyl helps minimize damage by suppressing the production of interleukins (a group of cytokines) that trigger inflammation.
+Matrixyl 3000 has the added benefit of inhibiting glycation damage.
+Glycation damage is a process through which glucose (the sugar in your bloodstream) links with proteins and binds them together to form harmful molecules called AGE’S (advanced glycation end products).
+Not only does this process affect collagen levels but it also leads to signs of aging like wrinkles, sagging, weakened elasticity as well as uneven skin tone.

 ClarityRX Get Fit Multi-Peptide Healthy Skin Serum $105